 Since 1972, we have produced Fumé Blanc – a Sauvignon Blanc wine at the heart and soul of our family winery.
 Modeled after the classic wines from the Loire Valley in France, our stainless steel fermented, no oak style Fumé Blanc is crisp, balanced and immediately drinkable.
 Winery founder David Stare was the first vintner to plant Sauvignon Blanc in the Dry Creek Valley, and we are proud to carry his legacy forward in producing this classic, dry, refreshing white wine.

 Dry Creek Valley

 Our Dry Creek Valley Sauvignon Blanc is yet another interpretation of this expressive variety.
 In crafting this wine, the second generation looked to several distinct vineyard sites in the Dry Creek Valley.
-The goal was to focus on the regional terroir and produce a wine that was not only true the family’s Fumé roots but also a statement of quality and commitment going forward.
-Blending in Sauvignon Musqué gives the wine added depth and richness without the use of oak.
+The goal was to focus on the regional terroir and produce a wine that was not only true to the family’s Fumé roots but also a statement of quality and commitment going forward.
+Blending in small amounts of Sauvignon Gris and Sauvignon Musqué gives the wine added depth and richness.
 Full bodied and expressive, this delicious Sauvignon Blanc veers more toward the tropical fruit side of the flavor spectrum making it an excellent accompaniment to the racy and lean style of the Fumé Blanc.